ai4ed/StatsChartMWP/README.md

 <p align="center">
     <img src="assets/figures/architecture.png" width="100%"> <br>
-  Overview of our method for mathematical solution augmentation. (a) is the input question. (b) is the original solution of the question. (c) is the augmentation solution of our method. (d) is the accuracy of open-source InternVL-Chat-V1-2-Plus, finetuned with (b) and (c) solution, respectively.
+  An illustration of CoTAR. (a) the original MWP with statistical chart. (b) the corresponding original solution. (c) the solution of CoTAR.
+The bold words are the step summaries and the following sentences are reasoning responses.
 </p>

-We conducted fine-tuning on [`InternVL-Chat-V1-2-Plus`](https://github.com/OpenGVLab/InternVL).
-By employing both problem-original solution pairs and problem-augmented solution pairs on our proprietary training dataset, we achieved a 3.13\% improvement in algorithmic accuracy.
+We conducted fine-tuning on [`Qwen2-VL-7B`](https://github.com/QwenLM/Qwen2-VL).
+By employing both problem-original solution pairs and problem-augmented solution pairs on our proprietary training dataset, we achieved a 8.76\% improvement in algorithmic accuracy.

 ### Quick Start

 #### Finetune
-Finetune the InternVL-Chat-V1-2-Plus, you can see the official GitHub repository of [`InternVL-Chat-V1-2-Plus`](https://github.com/OpenGVLab/InternVL).
+Finetune the Qwen2-VL-7B, you can see the official GitHub repository of [`Qwen2-VL-7B`](https://github.com/QwenLM/Qwen2-VL).

 #### CoTAR